Peilonrayz/crumblebundle/README.rst

 License
 -------

-crumblebundle is available under the MIT license.
+CrumbleBundle is available under the MIT license.